MovingBlocks/TempDoc/Alternative-Setups.md

     > ./gradlew eclipse         # on Linux/Mac
     > gradlew.bat eclipse       # on Windows

-After the project files are generated you can import the project to Eclipse using "Import -> Existing projects into the workspace".
+After the project files are generated you can import the project to Eclipse using "Import -> Existing projects into the workspace" with "Terasology" as the root.
 Make sure that "search for nested projects" is checked!

 __NOTE: There are currently some other issues that need to be handled  manually:__

 1)

 Force "natives" to be an eclipse project by creating a .project file for it.
 This probably needs to be done before you import projects into Eclipse.
-It can be as simple as this:
+You will need to create "natives" by running "gradlew runPC" first.
+The natives .project file can be as simple as this:

 ```
 <?xml version="1.0" encoding="UTF-8"?>